The Fire in Cambridge

 Roy is a peace activist and in 1991 he was awarded the Min-on Peace Award for his contribution to peace, culture and education.

-The project is currently in development and will be available to tour between the 31st October and the 25th November 2022.
+The project will be available to tour between February and March 2023.
 If you would like to book or have any questions please contact us.

 *Some terminology from the original debate will be changed in this re-enactment as it is no longer acceptable or appropriate to use.